Chimanimani Mountains: Forests

 Montane forests occur in scattered patches, typically in sheltered areas with access to year-round moisture.
 Small patches of 1 to 5 hectares are most common, with patches up to 30 km in some locations.
 The largest patch discovered by Timberlake et al. was 240 hectares, on a west-facing slope above the Nyahedzi River.

 Trees form a closed canopy 10 to 15 meters high.
 Lianas and epiphytes are common in the canopy, and the understory plants are mostly ferns and mosses.
-Common forest trees include Schefflera umbellifera, Ilex mitis, Macaranga mellifera, Maesa lanceolata, Morella pilulifera, Podocarpus milanjianus, and Syzygium cordatum.
+Common forest trees include Neocussonia umbellifera, Ilex mitis, Macaranga mellifera, Maesa lanceolata, Myrica pilulifera, Podocarpus milanjianus, and Syzygium cordatum.
 Widdringtonia nodiflora occurs in drier patches.

 A transitional forest type can be found on the edges of forest patches, and along streams and gullies in grassland and shrubland areas, and includes a mix of forest and Ericaceous shrub species, together with grasses and bracken ferns.
-The transitional forests include the large shrubs and small trees Philippia mannii, Englerophytum magalismontanum, Rapanea melanophloeos, and Myrsine africana.
+The transitional forests include the large shrubs and small trees Erica mannii, Englerophytum magalismontanum, Rapanea melanophloeos, and Myrsine africana.
 Groves of the large banana-like shrub Strelitzia caudata and the tree fern Cyathea capensis grow in sheltered stream-side locales surrounded by more open vegetation.